 We start with every good intention but are not always able to keep up the momentum.
 I get it.
 There are a million and two things that need to be done and scream for our attention and time.
 So let me share some tips to set yourself up for success from the beginning.

-Reason #1 to start now: it’s easy to start a small container garden and grow in size
+Reason #1 – it’s easy to start a small container garden and grow in size

 Starting a container garden is a simple way to add freshness whether you have a little porch, one window sill, an outside plot or a huge field.
 The catch is to be realistic.
 It’s all gonna seem easy in the beginning when spring is finally here and all you can do is imagine those little seeds sprouting as you tend to their every need.
 However, don’t bite off more than you can realistically handle.